Equity and Inclusion for Dundalk:

 We are distributing the signs and magnets for free.

-Does the button above not work for you to sign up?
-Please email email@example.com to let us know and send your full name, mobile phone #, street address, and whether you want a yard sign and magnets or just magnets.
+Sign up not working?
+Please email firstname.lastname@example.org with your full name, mobile phone #, street address, and whether you want a yard sign and magnets or just magnets.
 Thank you!

 Opportunities to Learn With Your Neighbors

 Next Virtual Book Club Meeting:

 This collection of articles Coates published in the Atlantic magazine throughout the Obama presidency is coupled with his reflections on each year.